 Plastic Wastes: The silent killer Nigerians love

-Indiscriminate disposal of plastic waste and its unregulated production and use in Nigeria are fueling a crisis in the country.
+Indiscriminate disposal of plastic waste and its unregulated production and use in Nigeria is fueling a crisis in the country.
 With no policy in place to regulate the use of plastics, Nigerians are daily exposed to threats to life by plastic waste which has been found to contain a chemical substance, dioxin, which the World Health Organisation (WHO) says causes cancer.
-YEKEEN Akinwale, who was in Kano, Lagos and Aba, three of Nigeria’s biggest commercial cities, reports how Nigerians live with plastic waste that can send them to an early grave without any caution.
+YEKEEN Akinwale, who was in Kano, Lagos, and Aba, three of Nigeria’s biggest commercial cities, reports how Nigerians live with plastic waste that can send them to an early grave without any caution.

 AFTER four years of selling plastic gallons and water tanks near the popular Goro pit dumpsite at Ariaria Market, Aba in Abia State, Ibe Blessing has been told to avoid areas where she would come in constant contact with smoke.